 What add-ons for premium channels and extras does Sling TV have?

-As noted above, Sling TV is highly customizable.
+Sling TV is highly customizable, making it an attractive option for cord cutters who like variety.
 You can punch up your subscription with premium extras, add-ons, channel packages, extra DVR space, and more.
 Most of the channel collections start at $5/mo.
-You can choose from several, including Comedy Extra, Kids Extra, News Extra, Lifestyle, Hollywood Extra, and Heartland Extra.
+You can choose from several add-ons, including Comedy Extra, Kids Extra, News Extra, Lifestyle, Hollywood Extra, and Heartland Extra.
 The Sports Extra package costs a little more at $10/mo.

-Showtime, Starz, and other premium ad-free channels are available a la carte for an additional cost per month.
+Showtime, STARZ, EPIX, and other premium ad-free channels are available á la carte for an additional cost per month.
 There are over 30 premium channels to choose from, starting at $3/mo.
-Showtime and Starz weigh in as the most expensive at $10/mo. and $9/mo. respectively.
+Showtime and Starz weigh in as the most expensive at $10/mo. and $9/mo. and EPIX costs $5/mo.
 But you’ll receive a discount for $5/mo. in your first month for either.
 Showtime features 9 channels, including Showtime 2, Showtime Beyond, and Showtime Women.
 Likewise, Starz offers 6 channels altogether.
 CineFest, EPIX, and CuriosityStream are a few other notable premium channels you can add to your subscription.

 Sling TV offers several add-ons.
 Unfortunately, some channel packages are only available to Sling Blue or Sling Orange subscribers.
 And with other add-on packages, the channels you get vary based on your primary service.